State and Local Policy Database

 Electricity and Natural Gas Efficiency SavingsList All

-In 2019, Eversource reported 520,514 MWh of net electric savings at the meter, which represents 2.22% of its electric retail sales across the utility’s entire service jurisdiction, not only Springfield.
-In 2019, Eversource spent $283,065,149 on electric energy efficiency programs, which represents 10.20% of its electric retail revenue.
+In 2021, Eversource reported 477,124 MWh of net electric savings at the meter across the utility’s entire service jurisdiction, not only Springfield.
+In 2021, Eversource spent $309,667,826 on electric energy efficiency programs.

 Eversource offers electric efficiency incentives and technical assistance to residential and commercial/industrial customers.
 Columbia Gas similarly offers natural gas efficiency tips and incentives to residential and business customers.